 Some people find it challenging to get to sleep after a heavy meal, particularly if the food they eat has a significant quantity of sugar.
 Therefore, eating smaller meals and snacks, especially ones that aren’t high in sugar can possibly help to get a better night’s rest.
 You might also try having dessert after lunch rather than supper and eating an early dinner.

-8. Comfort if They Wake Up
+8. Provide Comfort if They Wake Up

 9. No Alcohol or Caffeine Before Bed